by Bill McBride on 11/29/2016 05:29:00 PM

 Freddie Mac reported that the Single-Family serious delinquency rate increased in October to 1.03%, up from 1.02% in September.
 Freddie's rate is down from 1.38% in October 2015.

 This was the first month-to-month increase since January of this year, but the trend is still down.

 Freddie's serious delinquency rate peaked in February 2010 at 4.20%.

 These are mortgage loans that are "three monthly payments or more past due or in foreclosure".

 Click on graph for larger image

-Although the rate is declining, the "normal" serious delinquency rate is under 1%.
+Although the rate is generally declining, the "normal" serious delinquency rate is under 1%.

-The serious delinquency rate has fallen 0.53 percentage points over the last year, and at that rate of improvement, the serious delinquency rate will not be below 1% until the second half of 2016.
+The Freddie Mac serious delinquency rate has fallen 0.35 percentage points over the last year, and at that rate of improvement, the serious delinquency rate could be below 1% in November or December.